 - Always print on high-quality stock via services like MOO for a premium feel and options like double-sided or foil finishes.

-The Purpose Of Your Model Comp Card
+What To Include In Your Model Comp Card

-- a full-body shot
+- A full-body shot

 How to Make a Model Comp Card That Stands Out